 We hold to the early ecumenical Church creeds (Apostles, Nicene, Chalcedonian) and the Westminster Standards – the Westminster Confession of Faith, Shorter Catechism, and Larger Catechism.
 Our most fundamental identity and commitment is “Christian.”
-As “presbyterian” Christians, we are committed to the historic doctrines of the Reformed Christian faith, including the five “solas” of the Reformation, the doctrines of grace (TULIP), covenant theology, and presbyterian church polity (i.e. shepherding and governance by a plurality of elders).
-In addition to this, we are also family/generationally-integrated in our congregational worship and life, we celebrate covenant baptism and weekly covenant communion, we hold to a literal six-day creation of all things, and we believe in God’s priority and promises of covenant succession (i.e. Christian parents laboring by faith and hope in our faithful God to raise children of faith for God).
-Lastly, as a local congregation of the one, holy, catholic (worldwide), and apostolic Church that Jesus is building (Matthew 16:18), we are committed to living as a chosen, consecrated, connected, confessional, confessing, covenanted, commissioned, conquering, and charitable Christian community, in affections, words, and deeds.
+As “presbyterian” and Reformed Christians, we are confidently committed to the historic doctrines of Biblical Reformed Christian faith, including the five “solas” of the Reformation, the doctrines of grace (TULIP), covenant theology, and presbyterian church polity (i.e. shepherding and governance of local churches by a plurality of local elders in connected mutual service with and submission to our wider denominational presbytery of elders).
+In addition to this, we are also family/generationally-integrated in our congregational worship and life, we celebrate covenant baptism and weekly covenant communion, we hold to a literal six-day creation of all things, and we believe in God’s priority and promises of covenant succession (i.e. Christian parents laboring by faith and confident hope in our faithful God to raise children of faith for God).
+Lastly, as a local congregation of the one, holy, catholic (worldwide), and apostolic Church that Jesus is building (Matthew 16:18), we are committed to living as a chosen, consecrated, connected, confessional, confessing, covenanted, commissioned, conquering, compassionate, and charitable Christian assembly (ekklesia) and community (koinonia), in affections, words, and deeds.

 Here are several vital foundational doctrinal truths we affirm:

 The Inspiration, Inerrancy, and Infallibility of the Holy Scriptures